fastforwardlabs/mdffreport12/src/02-background.md

 those below it are tagged as normal.
 The idea of a threshold is valuable, as it provides the analyst some easy lever to tune the “sensitivity” of the anomaly tagging process.
-Interestingly, while most methods for anomaly detection follow this general approach, they differ in how they model normal behaviour and generate anomaly scores.
+Interestingly, while most methods for anomaly detection follow this general approach, they differ in how they model normal behavior and generate anomaly scores.

 ![Anomaly scoring](figures/ill-15.png)